7 Cheap Ways to Stay Warm Without Cranking the Heat

 Frequently Asked Questions

-To stay warm without breaking the bank, start by sealing drafts around windows and doors.
-Under-door stoppers like the Everlasting Comfort 2 Sided Under Door Draft Stopper or Holikme 2 Door Draft Stopper can significantly reduce cold air leaking in, especially in older Canadian homes and rentals.
-For windows, thermal curtains such as Deconovo Blackout Room Darkening Thermal Insulated Curtains or NICETOWN Thermal Insulated Curtains help trap heat indoors and block cold drafts.
-In high-traffic doorways, a Grey Magnetic Thermal Insulated Door Curtain can reduce heat loss while allowing easy access.
-Combine these with weather stripping like the Alien Draft Seal Transparent Silicone Seal Strip to close small gaps around frames.
-These cheap heating alternatives support heating cost reduction by keeping warm air in, making it easier to lower your thermostat a degree or two while still feeling comfortable in the cold.
+Q: What are the cheapest ways to stay warm without turning up the furnace?
+Start by sealing drafts around windows and doors.
+Under-door stoppers like the Everlasting Comfort or Holikme can significantly reduce cold air leaking in, especially in older homes.
+For windows, thermal curtains like the Deconovo set help trap heat indoors.
+Combine these with weather stripping like Alien Draft Seal to close small gaps around frames.
+Together, these let you drop the thermostat a degree or two while staying comfortable.

 Final Thoughts: Making the Right Choice for Canadian Conditions